ntpmediasonymusic/filtr-backend-frontend/plugins/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.1.7 - 8-18-16 =
+* Fixed: Issues with PHP 7 - The MainWP Child is now PHP 7 friendly! :-)
+* Added: Support for an upcoming extension (BacukpBuddy Extension)

 = 3.1.6 - 8-2-16 =
 * Fixed: an issue with loading too much data from the Broken Links Checker